internago-ab/site/content/country/spain.md

 <div>

-In preparation of becoming an employer a local company has to be formed.
-Procedures to achieve this in Spain are generally similar to other EU countries.
-However, Spain obligates companies to establish so-called equality plans in Spain if their number of employees exceeds 100.
+<strong>In preparation of becoming an employer a local company has to be formed.
+Procedures to achieve this in Spain are generally similar to other EU countries. </strong><br></br>However, Spain obligates companies to establish so-called equality plans in Spain if their number of employees exceeds 100.
 Starting on 7 March 2022, the same will apply for companies with more than 50 employees.
 Such equality plans have certain obligatory contents, including aspects of quantification, and training, as well as continuous follow-up and review of these plans.

 <br>